alobley/OS-Project/readme.md

 - Harden the kernel against vulnerabilities [-]
 - Add PCI/PCIE support [*]
 - Add USB support [*]
-- Create an interface with the kernel for drivers [*]
 - Implement a userland kernel API in C [*]
 - Replace KISh with a proper userland shell [*]
 - Make a libc and more complete userland [*]